Abductive forgetting: Necessary and sufficient conditions

-The claim is proved by showing the opposite direction: if a set of explanations is not the set of explanations supported by any formula, it violates either condition.
-This is proved by showing that satisfying the conjunctive condition implies violating the overreaching monotony condition.
+The claim is proved by showing that if a set of explanations is not the set of explanations supported by any formula, it violates either condition.
+In particular, if it satifies the conjunctive condition then it violates the overreaching monotony condition.

 If $S$ is not the set of explanations of any formula, it is not the set of explanations of $G(S)$ since this is a formula.
 Two cases are possible: either $G(S)$ supports an explanation that is not in $S$, or it does not support an explanation in $S$.